 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised where the revision affects only that period, or in the period of the revision and future periods where the revision affects both current and future periods.

 3 Other operating income

-2021 2020

-£ £

-Income

-Exceptional item - Other operating income 6,239 60,637
+2022 £ 2021 £ Income Exceptional item - Other operating income - ~ 6.239

-The exceptional item of £nil (2020: £60,637) relates to VAT recovered from HMRC.
-The current exceptional item of £6,239 (2020: £nil) relates to R&D tax credits.
+The exceptional item of £6,239 in 2021 relates to R&D tax credits.